brianhu/bookshelf/README.md

 To make good use of our resources, we need to know what we have and how we are using them now.
 Imagine.
 If I know what I have in hands, when my friend need something and I have it, I could easily locate where it is and provide them with what they need.
 They don't need to get it themselves.
 Imagine.
-If I know that I am not making good use of what I have, I can decide either to use it more or get rid of it and make better use of my limited space.
+If I know that I am not making good use of what I have, I can decide either to use it more or get rid of it and make better use of my limited space.</p>

 Knowledge is one important thing that should be managed.
 If one could manage knowledge well, people could exchange what they have and share expertise and experience.
-The world should work better when it is easier to transfer knowledge.
+The world should work better when it is easier to transfer knowledge. </p>

 That is why BookShelf is built.
-It is a start for our vision, to make resources well utilised and make it easier for people to access knowledge.
+It is a start for our vision, to make resources well utilised and make it easier for people to access knowledge.</p>

 <h3 id="why">Why Using BookShelf?</h3>